Lancers reload from transfer portal - Farmville

 Lancers reload from transfer portal

-In the latest recruiting coups for Longwood head coach Griff Aldrich, the Lancers added 6-6, 225-pound James Madison forward and Virginia native Michael Christmas, 6-1, 190-pound N.C.
+In the latest recruiting coup for Longwood head coach Griff Aldrich, the Lancers added 6-6, 225-pound James Madison forward and Virginia native Michael Christmas, 6-1, 190-pound N.C.
 Central point guard Jordan “Juice” Perkins, and 6-4, 220-pound Wake Forest guard Isaiah Wilkins as part of the program’s 2021 signing class.

 In Christmas, Perkins and Wilson, the Lancers will add a combined nine years of Division I playing experience to Longwood’s 2021-22 roster.
 Wilkins spent his first three seasons in the ACC, playing his first two years at Virginia Tech and his most recent at Wake Forest.
 Christmas was a two-year contributor at James Madison after a standout prep career at Landstown High School in Virginia Beach.
 Perkins, meanwhile, started all four years for MEAC powerhouse N.C.
 Central and helped the Eagles capture league tournament titles in 2017-18 and 2018-19 and the regular-season title in 2019-20.

 That trio joins incoming 6-4 freshman guard and November signee Jaylani Darden to form a four-man class that will bolster a Longwood men’s basketball program that has achieved numerous milestones and firsts under Aldrich.
-During the first three seasons under his tutelage, the Lancers have twice set program records for Big South wins, received invitations to two College Basketball Invitational postseason tournaments, notched back-to-back top-five Big South finishes, and amassed a home record of 26-16 inside Willett Hall.
+During the first three seasons under his tutelage, the Lancers have twice set program records for Big South wins, received invitations to two College Basketball Invitational postseason tournaments, notched back-to-back top-five Big South finishes and amassed a home record of 26-16 inside Willett Hall.

 Now the Lancers will enter the 2021-22 season with a roster made up entirely of players Aldrich and his staff recruited.

-“The addition of Jordan, Isaiah and Michael is a momentous day for the Longwood Basketball program,” Aldrich said.
+“The addition of Jordan, Isaiah and Michael is a momentous day for the Longwood basketball program,” Aldrich said.
 “These three young men, along with Jaylani Darden who committed in the fall, embody the athletic and character traits that we want our players to possess.

 “They are all athletic and skilled basketball players who also highly value the education they will receive at Longwood University.
 I am excited to welcome each of these young men to Longwood and cannot wait to see them excel in a Lancer uniform.”

-Michael Christmas comes to Longwood after two seasons at James Madison where started 17 of 48 games for the Dukes and averaged 5.9 points and 4.1 rebounds in 17.7 minutes per game.
+Christmas comes to Longwood after two seasons at James Madison where he started 17 of 48 games for the Dukes and averaged 5.9 points and 4.1 rebounds in 17.7 minutes per game.
 A career 34.6% (44-of-127) shooter from 3-point range, he logged nine double-digit scoring games in his first two seasons in Harrisonburg.
 Among those was a breakout stretch his freshman year in which he shot a combined 15-of-24 from 3-point range in a four-game span against East Carolina, Radford, Charleston Southern and Fordham.

 “Michael is a special player whom we have known for years and recruited out of high school from the Tidewater Area,” Aldrich said, who also hails from the Tidewater area and played his college basketball at neighboring Hampden-Sydney in Farmville.
 “Another versatile wing with size and outstanding shooting ability, Michael will fit our style of play extremely well.
 We are excited to watch him develop and know his best years of basketball are ahead of him as he is just beginning to tap into his tremendous potential.”